ansible07/Orbital/Notes.md

 The moon is composed of 10 to 20% iron, so this should work.

-Simulated Orbital Size / Mass
+Simulated Orbital: Size / Mass
 =============================

 Constructed on a 1/30 scale from actual orbital.